10 Surprising Foods That Aren't Paleo

 • Research shows that milk consumption is significantly correlated to cardiovascular death rates.

-The bottom line here: Dairy is a nutritional lightweight when compared to lean meats, vegetables, seafood, and fresh fruits, and isn’t the nutritional powerhouse advertisements claim it to be.
+The bottom line here: Dairy has little nutritional value compared to lean meats, vegetables, seafood, and fresh fruits.

 8. Kimchi

-What to eat instead: If you want a safe kimchi to try, check out this Paleo-approved salt-free recipe.
+What to choose instead: If you want a safe kimchi to try, check out this lower sodium kimchi recipe, which is better for you than traditional recipes.

 9. Kombucha

-While kombucha may contain beneficial bacteria and yeasts that could benefit gut health, the way it is brewed today—with added cane sugar—is not considered Paleo.
+While kombucha may contain beneficial probiotic bacteria and yeasts that could benefit gut health, the way nearly all kombucha is brewed today—with a lot of added cane sugar—is not good for you.

 Sugar in any form, but most especially cane sugar, is not a part of The Paleo Diet, and thus the sugars used to feed the SCOBY (the yeast present in kombucha) are not Paleo.

-Many have argued that if kombucha were made with honey or coconut sugar (as these sugars would have existed during the Paleolithic time, unlike the cane sugar we use today) it would be Paleo, and there are brands that do utilize honey for this reason.
+Many have argued that if kombucha were made with honey or other natural sweeteners (as these sugars would have existed during the Paleolithic time, unlike the cane sugar we use today) it would be Paleo, and there are brands that do utilize honey to make kombucha for this reason.

-However, sugar is sugar, and unless our activity levels are as intensive as the Hadza or an athlete, it can spell trouble for our insulin response, blood sugar levels, and brain health.
+Still, sugar is sugar, and unless you are torching lots of calories as part of an athlete or very active lifestyle, eating even small amounts of sugar regularly can spell trouble for your insulin response, blood sugar levels, and brain health.

 10. Pseudo Grains

-Pseudo grains, such as chia seeds, amaranth, quinoa, and buckwheat, are often touted as Paleo.
-However, like other grains, pseudo grains contain toxic lectins, saponins, and protease inhibitors that can cause gastrointestinal distress like leaky gut, and inflammation.
+Pseudo grains, such as chia seeds, amaranth, quinoa, buckwheat, and other ancient grains are often touted as Paleo.
+However, like other grains, pseudo grains contain toxic lectins, saponins, and protease inhibitors that can cause gastrointestinal distress like leaky gut syndrome and inflammation.
 [7,8]

 Most seed foods (a.k.a. grains) contain these compounds as a defense to ward off predators so that the seed can survive.
 So, when we consume them, we consume these harmful mechanisms.
-A little-known fact: Quinoa contains the highest concentration of saponins of any grain (5,000 mg/kg).
+A little-known fact: Quinoa contains the highest concentration of saponins, which are a soap-like surfactant compound, of any grain (5,000 mg/kg).

 In addition, chia seeds have been touted as a great plant alternative for protein; however, the mucilaginous gel that surrounds the seed (if you’ve ever made chia pudding, you’ve seen this sticky substance) actually forms a barrier that can disrupt digestion, causing low protein digestibility.

-It’s easy to see why some of these ingredients were wrongly categorized as Paleo.
-The takeaway here is to remember that just because an ingredient is natural, that doesn’t make it healthy.
+It’s easy to see why some of these foods were wrongly categorized as Paleo.
+The takeaway here is to remember that just because an ingredient is natural does not necessarily make it healthy.
+There’s more to it!

 References